gebner/espanso-lean/README.md

-Please note that the behavior of the espanso expansions is slightly different from how the editor plugins work: you need to write the abbreviation name in full, and you need to type a space after every abbreviation.
+Please note that the behavior of the espanso expansions is slightly different from how the editor plugins work: you need to type a space after every abbreviation.

 How to use:
 ```bash